USCIS Background Security Checks

 3. "Extended review" means "external review."
 It means USCIS is awaiting information from another government agency.

-We will try to obtain clarification from the USCIS.
-Before an official answer is available, we tend to believe theory #1 is the case.
+Before USCIS cares to offer an official explanation, we tend to believe theory #1 is the case.